 Keep it Simple

 At ELI, we like to say “Make it Matter.
 Make it Simple.
 Make it Stick.”
+The same applies to any workplace diversity policy and action plan.

 That means that for any initiative, we provide meaningful context, establish a few limited rules with clear language; then enforce those rules with consequences – consistently, over and over again, until culture changes.